 In order to improve the flight range of the X8W, I’m planning to add a true 5db Wi-Fi antenna to the receiver board and to the transmitter.

-To protect your investment I recommend to add a Li-Po battery monitor (low voltage buzzer) to the Syma X8W.
+To protect your investment I recommend adding a Li-Po battery monitor (low voltage buzzer) to the Syma X8W.
 This will warn you with noisy beeps when the quadcopter’s battery is almost empty so you can safely land before dropping like a stone from the sky, especially when the aircraft is equipped with a “heavy” action camera.

 Images with the Syma X8W quadcopter